atom-box/tatll/posts/book.md

 ## Past Meetings
 ### December
 We discussed the short stories from __Raymond Carver__ and __Lauren Groff__  on December 26 at 3pm Eastern (noon Pacific, 9pm in Poland and Netherlands)
+### January
+1. The Hermit's Story, by Rick Bass
+2. The Last Thing We Need, by Claire Vaye Watkins

 ## Summary